 Seventy-two percent of global organizations are planning some degree of hybrid work — meaning some people will work in the office and some will work at home or in a third place.
 But, a hybrid approach is complicated.
 No one has done this before at this scale.
 Leading organizations are asking very real questions about how to successfully implement hybrid work and we wanted to offer some real answers by drawing on our research, our experience and our audience.

-More than 1,100 people joined us for a live, interactive discussion (which you can now watch on demand).
+During the webinar more than 1,100 people joined us for a live, interactive discussion about hybrid work (which you can now watch on demand).
 Our live audience answered poll questions alongside a Steelcase panel that touched on all aspects of hybrid work — people, place, process and technology.
 360 Editor-in-Chief Chris Congdon moderated the discussion with Chief Information Officer Steve Miller, Vice President of Workplace Innovation + Brand Management Gale Moutrey, and Senior Consultant with Applied Research + Consulting Rich Benoit.

 Chris Congdon: How do you decide who works from home and how often?